 Factor VIIa marzeptacog alfa (activated) – Phase 3 ready

 Marzeptacog alfa (activated) is a potent, next-generation Factor VIIa that was created to allow for the effective, long-term, prophylaxis in individuals with hemophilia with inhibitors, acquired hemophilia, and other bleeding disorders.
 It was designed to combine higher clot-generating activity and longer activity at the site of bleeding and therefore improved efficacy.
-At Catalyst, we anticipate that marzeptacog alfa (activated) could be used for both subcutaneous prophylactic treatment and subcutaneous or intravenous acute treatment of bleeds.
+Our preclinical data has shown that SQ injections of MarzAA given one minute after injury to mirror on-demand therapy significantly reduced bleeding in a mouse model of Hemophilia A. In this setting, reduction of bleeding after SQ administration of MarzAA was as efficient as NovoSeven RT administered IV.
+Moreover, bleeding was reduced in a dose-dependent manner when MarzAA was given 15 minutes prior to the injury.
+These data suggest that MarzAA has the potential to be used on-demand for treatment of acute bleeding episodes and supports further clinical testing for on-demand treatment of bleeds in individuals with hemophilia or Factor VII deficiency.